Alrov Working Paper Series

 2023

-Individual differences and the Repayment of High- and Low- Consequences Debt: Replication and extension
+Individual Differences and the Repayment of High- and Low- Consequences Debt: Replication and extension

 We replicate the results of our previous study about the effect of intelligence and financial resources on the repayment on High- and Low- Consequence Debts (abbreviated as HCD and LCD, respectively), and extend the scope of the individual differences that are examined to include personality characteristics, and particularly the big-five personality dimensions.